Alpenglow88/oTTo/scripts/README.md

 ## **`test.sh`**

-The section below is the nerve centre of OTTO.
+The section below is the nerve centre of oTTo.
 Although you can run tests without entering data, this makes things much easier as it creates global constants that can be easily edited as needed without the need to declare them throughout your code.

-The idea is that by handing this file to anyone they would be able to fill it in and use this to then run any tests you have within OTTO using differing credentials etc as needed.
+The idea is that by handing this file to anyone they would be able to fill it in and use this to then run any tests you have within oTTo using differing credentials etc as needed.

 ```bash
 export HOST=""